The Girls of Steel team operates with a leadership council. The 2018-2019 leaders and their roles are described below.

 Technical Project Manager

 This manager is responsible for keeping the off-season and pre-season robot training on schedule as well as the robot construction during build season.
 She makes sure members know which tasks need to be done at the Thursday technical meetings that all the technical sub-teams and feature teams are working together efficiently and using their time wisely in order to complete the robot within the six week build season for a successful competition.
 She also shares the responsibility of sending out emails, updates, making weekly power points, and leading the weekly leadership council meetings.

 Technical Project Manager: Tina H.

 The Mechanical team involves anything mechanical and hands-on.
 This sub team focuses on various things concerning the machine shop, from cutting metal to welding the chassis together.
 This is an essential part of the team because they are the ones that use the CAD drawings of the basic design of the robot, and build and sometimes weld together the frame of the robot.
-During the 2016 build season, the mechanical team worked hard with the design team to integrate all the components of the manipulator with the chassis.
+During the 2018 build season, the mechanical team worked hard with the design team to integrate all the components of the manipulators with the chassis.

 The Electronics sub team is responsible for the design of the electronics board and the wiring of the robot.
 They are efficient in deciding how the wires will run on the robot and making sure that they are positioned in the most accessible places.
 These girls also make and crimp their own wires, install encoders, manage pneumatics, design the electronics board, and many other crucial things.

 Student Leader: Anna J.

 The Programming sub team focuses on coding all of the different components of the robot.
 Working hard constantly on coding during the build season, they also make sure that the team understands the code and how it enables the robot to operate.
-For the 2017 season, this technical team programmed the robots, MO and BO.
+For the 2018 season, this technical team programmed the robots, Clyde and Blinky.

 Student Leader: Ziya X.